Guidance for your teen's first job search, plus help with money questions like how much should a teenager save from their paycheck.

 Conversation #3: How Much Should a Teenager Save from Paycheck?

-I’m about to say something that’s counter to much of the advice you’ll find about how much a teen should save form their paycheck.
+I’m about to say something that’s counter to much of the advice you’ll find about how much a teen should save from their paycheck.

 Your teen should not aim to save 50% or more of their paycheck.
 Yes, doing so would put them in a good financial position.